Ratnavel Pandian: As Advocate

 In the early days Mr. Ratnavel Pandian, took his apprenticeship with Mr. K. Narayanasamy, Senior Advocate.
 After Mr. K. Narayanasamy Mudaliar became a Judge of the Madras High Court, Mr. Pandian worked as a Junior Advocate with Mr. Cellapandian and with Mr. Rajagopala Iyer.
 After 17 years as a lawyer, he was appointed the Attorney General of the Madras High Court in 1971.
 Vaiko, the future general secretary of the Marumalarchi Dravida Munnetra Kazhagam (MDMK), was one of his junior lawyers.

 As High Court Judge

 Mr. Ratnavel Pandian was elevated as a Judge of the Madras High Court in 1974.

 The statue of Manu Neethi or Samaneethi Cholan was erected by Justice Ratnavel Pandian at the Madras High Court premises.
-(The statue of Samaneethi Cholan, who executed his son and sentenced him to death for causing the death of a calf for which the cow had sought justice.)
+(The statue of Manuneedhi Cholan, who executed his son and sentenced him to death for causing the death of a calf for which the cow had sought justice.)